eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 - **RSS Feed**
 - **Animated cover images**

-The features above are built-in very well as all I had to was fill in my [Disqus shortname](https://help.disqus.com/customer/portal/articles/466208) and [Google Analytics ID](https://support.google.com/analytics/answer/1008080) in the configurations file.
+The features above are built-in very well as all I had to do was fill in my [Disqus shortname](https://help.disqus.com/customer/portal/articles/466208) and [Google Analytics ID](https://support.google.com/analytics/answer/1008080) in the configurations file.

 # Email

 With [hover.com](https://hover.com/Yiflhr2y) I pay $5 a year for email forwarding.
-This price is only for one email address on your domain.
+This price is only for one email address on my domain.
 All emails sent to [me@eusebius.tech](mailto:me@eusebius.tech) are forwarded to my personal Gmail address.

 I would highly recommend [improvmx.com](http://improvmx.com/), which is free.
 All emails to your domain can be forwarded to a single email address.
 The only caveat is that you have one shot at making the setting on improvmx.
 I made a mistake in the email address to forward to and as of writing this post, I haven't been able to modify their record.
-Thus, I'm back to hover's service.
+Thus, I'm back to hover's email-forwarding service.

 # Webpage content

-Last but not least is filling webpages with content or making a blog post.
+Last but not least, is filling webpages with content or making a blog post.
 HTML, the language to markup webpages looks as shown below.
 Those opening and closing `<>` tags can be tedious and not to mention intimidating to beginners.
 This is where Markdown comes to the rescue, as shown further below.
 Markdown is a lightweight markup language that simplifies and quickens writing up content.
 Markdown is converted to HTML.

 ### HTML